koebifirefloof/itemlist/info.md

 most prominent is its [store]({{- "/" | relative_url -}}), which allows you to purchase a number of things the streamer curated.
 Depending on the purchase, these things appear in-game or affect the game in some way.
 Another way viewers can interact with the game is through the mod's polls.
 The choices in these polls depend heavily on what's enabled in the mod.
+This mod can cause a lot of chaos, and Koebi reserves the right to remove anything that could be TOO disruptive.

 ## What Are Coins?